conduktor/conduktor-docs/docs/gateway/concepts/interceptors.md

 ## Using Interceptors

-To deploy an Interceptor, you have to prepare its configuration.
-Configuring and deploying an Interceptor is similar to using [Kafka Connect connectors](/platform/navigation/console/kafka-connect/#add-a-connector).
+Before deploying an Interceptor, you have to configure it, similar to using [Kafka Connect connectors](/platform/navigation/console/kafka-connect/#add-a-connector).

 Here's an example of an Interceptor that will block the creation of topics with more than six partitions: